 - Tobias Opialla (AG Kempa) in the category of Science and Innovation Management, for his work on Lab Hive, an online tool for matching lab resources during the pandemic.

 - Katrina Meyer (AG Selbach) in the category of Emerging Talents, for her discovery of a novel disease mechanism.

 - Dr Luiza Bengtsson in the category of Science Engagement Initiatives, for her development of “Real or Fake”, an interactive quiz where the public decide whether the science presented by researchers is genuine or not.

-You can discover if these nominees make it to the Grand Finale, as well as learn more about the other breakthroughs from the 1st to the 10th November 2020, with a daily science highlight programme at Noon GMT (13.00 Berlin Time) and the Grand Finale will be live streamed at Noon GMT (13.00 Berlin Time) on 9 November 2020 and will showcase the 10 Breakthroughs of the Year.
+In the category "Science and Innovation Management" MDC finalist Tobias Opialla is among the Top 10 and will present his concept at the Winner's Session on November 5th.
+Ian Erik Steward and Luiza Bengtsson also made it to the Final.
+Learn more about the other breakthroughs from the 1st to the 10th November 2020, with a daily science highlight programme at Noon GMT (13.00 Berlin Time) and the Grand Finale will be live streamed at Noon GMT (13.00 Berlin Time) on 9 November 2020 and will showcase the 10 Breakthroughs of the Year.